ToothlessRider/ESE_Notes/Data_&_Algo_ESE.md

 Q2. b. **Assuming you had an antique computer that could perform one comparison every 1/1 ,OOO of a second, an insertion sort of 10,000 items should take about 7 hours.<br> Calculate the minimum amount of time taken to sort 250 elements**

 Ans.
-Given that an insertion sort of 10,000 items takes about 7 hours, we can directly calculate the time it takes to sort 250 elements using linear interpolation.
+Given that an insertion sort of 10,000 items takes about 7 hours, we can directly calculate the time since the complexity for best case insertion sort is $O(n)$

 If sorting 10,000 elements takes 7 hours, then sorting 1 element would take: